NEW: Diplomats say the report says Iran has mastered critical steps to construct a nuclear weapon

 Officials said that one of several options being considered is sanctioning the Central Bank of Iran, although the United States is mindful of the impact such a move could have on oil prices during a time of global economic turmoil.

 U.S. officials said the administration of President Barack Obama will use the report to lobby the international community to slap new economic sanctions against Iran.
-Obama said he discussed the upcoming report with French President Nicolas Sarkozy in Cannes, France, during a meeting of the G-20 industrialized nations.
-The U.S. president said the two leaders "agreed on the need to maintain the unprecedented international pressure on Iran to meet its obligations."
+Obama said he discussed the upcoming report with French President Nicolas Sarkozy in Cannes, where he was attending a meeting of the G20 industrialized nations.
+The U.S. president said the two leaders “agreed on the need to maintain the unprecedented international pressure on Iran to meet its obligations.”

 White House spokesman Jay Carney said Monday that while he did not “want to get ahead of the report, I do expect it will echo our concerns.
 And I think that the fact that Iran continues to misbehave, if you will, is something that concerns not just the United States, but the broader international community.
 And that international community, because of the actions we have taken, is now focused on pressuring Iran. … You can be sure that we will continue to work to pressure Iran, to isolate Iran.”